phoenix-rtos/phoenix-rtos-doc/libc/functions/r/rename.part-impl.md

  functions may fail if:

- * `EBUSY` - `OB XSR]  The file named by the _old_ or _new_ arguments is a named STREAM.
+ * `EBUSY` - The file named by the _old_ or _new_ arguments is a named STREAM.

- * `ELOOP` -
-More than `SYMLOOP_MAX` symbolic links were encountered during resolution of the path argument.
+ * `ELOOP` -  More than `SYMLOOP_MAX` symbolic links were encountered during resolution of the path argument.

- * `ENAMETOOLONG` -
-The length of a pathname exceeds `PATH_MAX`, or pathname resolution of a symbolic link produced an intermediate result with a length that exceeds `PATH_MAX`.
+ * `ENAMETOOLONG` -  The length of a pathname exceeds `PATH_MAX`, or pathname resolution of a symbolic link produced an intermediate result with a length that exceeds `PATH_MAX`.

- * `ETXTBSY` -
-The file named by _new_ exists and is the last directory entry to a pure procedure (shared text) file that is being executed.
+ * `ETXTBSY` -  The file named by _new_ exists and is the last directory entry to a pure procedure (shared text) file that is being executed.